 In the U.S., 50-70 million adults have a sleep disorder, with insomnia being the most common.
 Sleep disorders affect your ability to fall asleep or stay asleep.
 When you’re getting insufficient sleep, your brain doesn’t function properly and your mood, along with your confidence and self-esteem, will plummet.

-Including yoga into your nighttime routine could drastically improve your ability to fall asleep and your sleep quality.
-Restorative yoga lowers your blood pressure and heart rate, releases melatonin, and lowers stress levels – all helping you to get a better night’s sleep.
+Including yoga in your nighttime routine could dramatically improve your ability to fall asleep, as well as your sleep quality.
+Yoga lowers your blood pressure and heart rate, releases melatonin, and lowers stress levels – all helping you to get a better night’s sleep.

 5. Improves Posture and Body Tone